Mitch-jolson97/OrderSystem/README.md

 # OrderSystem
-Order System and MySQL databse with php client side
+Order System and MySQL database with php client side